layer-3/docs/docs/legacy/about/related-work/web-3.md

 #### **Short history**

 Uniswap is a decentralized exchange application launched in 2018.
 It is the first DEX to gain significant traction on the [Ethereum Mainnet](https://ethereum.org/en/) in 2020.
-Since then, many clones and other decentralized applications have been launched across various blockchains and are used by millions of users to swap tokens, lend or borrow cryptocurrency assets, bridge funds, etc. &#x20;
+Since then, many clones and other decentralized applications have been launched across various blockchains and are used by millions of users to swap tokens, lend or borrow cryptocurrency assets, bridge funds, etc.

 In short, Uniswap paved the way for DeFi (Decentralized Finance).

 #### **Security, and Auditability**

 Uniswap, and other DEXs brought many advantages compared to centralized exchanges.
 The exchange software is fully implemented in smart contracts deployed on the blockchain.
 Its open-source nature means anyone can read how it works and potentially build a clone.
 As the DEX has no custody over user assets, there are fewer risks of wallet hacks.
 Since there is no expensive underlying business operation, transaction costs tend to be lower.
-But despite independent audits, self-custody, and other security mechanisms, many DeFi applications are still victims of breaches and exploits.&#x20;
+But despite independent audits, self-custody, and other security mechanisms, many DeFi applications are still victims of breaches and exploits.

 #### **Automatic Market Making (AMM)**

 Anyone can provide liquidity to Uniswap markets, called pools, and receive a revenue share from fees collected from trading (swapping).
 Moreover, the price of assets is managed automatically; every trade impacts the price up or down depending on whether it is placed as an ask or a bid order.
-Since its v1, the protocol evolved to be more resilient and secure with v2 and introduced more effective liquidity use with v3.&#x20;
+Since its v1, the protocol evolved to be more resilient and secure with v2 and introduced more effective liquidity use with v3.

 The Uniswap protocol provides an elegant solution to the problem of market making and access to liquidity.